 “The lines we draw that make us who we are, are potent by virtue of being non-negotiable.” -Walter Kim“

-- If you are applying for a new job and need a flexible schedule to ensure you can make your kids Thursday 4 PM baseball games—would you take a 8am-6pm because the pay is great?
+- You’re on the lookout for a new job, and you need a flexible schedule to ensure that you can attend your kids’ Thursday 4 PM baseball games.
+You come across an 8am-6pm job with excellent pay.
+Would you consider compromising?

 What Is A Non-Negotiable?

 Having non-negotiables in life is powerful!

 A non-negotiable is a vow to yourself that you will not break.
 It’s something you avoid negotiating on with others and with yourself.